 Plant a Tree in Israel

-Planting a tree in Israel 'in memory' of a loved one is a time-honored tradition that is symbolic and heartfelt.
-When someone has experienced a loss, planting a tree is a very common and appropriate way to show your support during a shiva, throughout the mourning process, or at any time.
+Planting a tree in Israel in memory of a loved one is a time-honored tradition that is symbolic and heartfelt.
+During all life-cycle events, but in particular when someone has experienced a loss during a shiva and throughout the mourning process, planting a tree is a very common and appropriate way to show your support.

 In the Jewish faith, there are many ways to celebrate, honor and commemorate the life of loved ones to help carry on traditions, customs and rituals.
 In Judaism, it is important to perpetuate the life and legacy of friends, family and ancestors no longer here for future generations.

 Jewish National Fund ("JNF") has partnered with shiva.com to continue the legacy of planting trees in Israel.
 Planting a tree in Israel is the perfect way to show you care.
 You can plant trees 'in memory' of your loved one and help green the land of Israel.
 For each order, a certificate is mailed to the recipient with your personal message.
 Shiva.com focuses exclusively on providing culturally-appropriate ways to express condolences during shiva and periods of Jewish mourning and is dedicated to helping honor and commemorate loved ones.

 With each order to Plant Trees in Israel, a beautiful certificate is mailed to the recipient with a personalized message.
 The certificate contains an illustration of a landscape with tree groves, together with a traditional and culturally-appropriate prayer.

 It is common to give and receive gifts in multiples of $18 or "Chai", which in part signifies a good omen for life.
 In fact, the longstanding Jewish tradition of gifting, contributing or donating in increments of $18 to individuals is often considered a good deed, or "mitzvah".
 Read More >>